billsanthony/alx-system_engineering-devops/0x10-https_ssl/README.md

 Concepts
-For this project, we expect you to look at these concepts:
+For this project, anthonypaul.tech will use these concepts:

 DNS
 Web stack debugging